Fruktus/QuadradiusPreservationProject/README.md

 The provided software does not represent the quality of the original and the original authors should in no way be held accountable for any liabilites.

 ## Progress
+Current version can be considered early alpha.
+It is playable, although buggy and prone to crashes.
 Detailed progress is available [here](https://github.com/Fruktus/QuadradiusPreservationProject/projects/1).

 ## Installation and Running